ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 ESMValTool 2.0 requires a Unix(-like) operating system and Python 3.6+.

-The ESMValTool supports three different installation methods:
+The ESMValTool supports five different installation methods:

 * Installation through Conda package manager (see https://www.continuum.io);

+* Installation with Pip and Conda package manager (see https://pypi.org);

 * Deployment through a Docker container (see https://www.docker.com);

+* Deployment through a Singularity container (see https://sylabs.io/guides/latest/user-guide/);

 * From the source code available at https://github.com/ESMValGroup/ESMValTool.